davetron5000/sidekiq-book/sidekiq-book/README.md

 ## Rails Things You May Need to Know About

 * This uses dotenv to manage configuration.
-You can check out `.env.development` and `.env.test`.
+You can examine `.env.development` and `.env.test`.
 In general, this app uses the environment to get configuration, such as the database connection string.  `config/database.yml` is not used.
 * `config/initializers/postgres.rb` sets the default timestamp data type to `timestamp with time zone` which is what Rails should be doing but doesn't for whatever reason.